 Choosing An Ad Agency Search Consultant

-While there is a ton of information available online on the makings of the ideal client-agency relationship, very little has been written about the process a client must go through in order to select the right consultant to help them find the best ad agency partner.
+While there is a ton of information available online on the makings of the ideal client-agency relationship, very little has been written about the process a client might go through in order to select the right consultant to help them find the best ad agency partner.

 At AdAge.com, author Michael Duda wrote some helpful counsel to any client-side marketer or procurement professional about to consider a marketing management consultant with ad agency search and selection expertise.